beckavonspooky/match-the-cards/README.md

 ## Next Steps:
 * Create new levels of difficulty
-* Add a points system
+* Add a points system or scoreboard
 * Add multiplayer system